A safer solution for today's demanding building projects

 Laminated glass is two or more lites of glass permanently bonded together with one or more polymer interlayers using heat and pressure.
 The glass and interlayers are available in a variety of colors and thicknesses which provide the desired appearance and performance to meet the relevant building code standards and customer requirements.

 While float glass provides an excellent base product, laminating the glass can add other properties and benefits such as safety and security, sound control, UV protection, and color.
-Laminated glass products make float glass suitable for today’s demanding architectural applications such as: noise reduction, hurricane impact-resistance, blast mitigation, forced entry, protection from broken glass – or a combination of these.
+Laminated glass products make float glass suitable for today’s demanding architectural applications such as: noise reduction, blast mitigation, forced entry, protection from broken glass – or a combination of these.

 Laminated glazing can be adapted to suit many architectural projects, particularly those that require demanding performance in terms of increased safety, security (impact resistant glass), UV protection, noise reduction or a combination of these – while strongly considering the aesthetics, architects desire.